 - Averaging 16,000 cycles to its first overhaul, this engine will likely not see off-wing scheduled maintenance for the life of the B-52

-Evolved from advanced and proven commercial engines technology that perform with 99.96% dispatch reliability.
+Evolved from GE’s most advanced commercial engines and technologies that perform with 99.96% dispatch reliability.

 - Lowest fuel burn of any engine in its thrust class, 30% better than the B-52’s current engine